sabbir-subhan/appium-Python/README.md

 - Java
 - Android studio and APIs for android - android avd
-- Python + pip
+- brew install python3
-- Selenium  (pip install -U selenium)
+- pip install -U selenium
-- Appium client for python  (pip install Appium-Python-Client)
+- pip install Appium-Python-Client
 - PyCharm - for opening and running tests

 **for OSX all above, plus:**